 Keep reaping the benefits of being more focused on personal growth.
 Your relationship stands a better chance if you have self-love as well as interests outside of the relationship.

-Even if you are moving on without your ex, it's still important to keep up the momentum.
+Even if you want to stop loving your ex and move on once and for all, it's still important to keep up the momentum.
 You want the positive changes you made during no contact to stick.

 Starting over will require you to step up in new ways so, don't stop doing what you're doing.
 Let these changes usher you into a better life and quite possibly, better romantic relationships.